Remembrance

 With acknowledgements to the late Betty Phillips and Muriel Proven, ancestry.co.uk and the Commonwealth War Graves Commission.
 Compiled from currently available information by Ray Redfern.
 VE75 8 May 2020

-On Remembrance Sunday, we are reminded to keep our promise to those from our church who gave their lives in the two World Wars -
+On each Remembrance Sunday, we are reminded to keep our promise to those from our church who gave their lives in the two World Wars -

 "We Will Remember Them"